zephyrproject-rtos/zephyr/doc/guides/modules.rst

    created
 #.
 Propose a name for the repository to be created under the Zephyr project
    organization on Github.
 #.
-Maintainers from the Zephyr project will create the repository and initialize
+If the request is approved, maintainers from the Zephyr project will create
-   it.
+   the repository and initialize it.
 You will be added as a collaborator in the new repository.
 #.
 Submit the module content (code) to the new repository following the
    guidelines described :ref:`here <modules_using_west>`.
 #.
-Add a new entry to the :zephyr_file:`west.yml` with the following
+Add a new entry to the `west.yml`_ manifest file with the following
    information:

    .. code-block:: console